joseph-a-levine/authoring/_older/april_2024.md

 This is prima facie nonsense (has Tainter ever met a three-year-old?), and was in fact entirely based off a book by Colin Turnbull which is not well-regarded: https://en.wikipedia.org/wiki/Ik_people#Criticism.{% sidenote "litr-id" "This is one thing I do appreciate about Tainter: he produced a generally excellent literature review.
 Most sections contain broad and numerous references.
 This isn't much of a selling point tho: it's current to 1988." %}   Tainter falls into the trap he spends all of Chapter Three catching others of: false generalization from singular examples.
 Speculation is that Turnbull's single field season with the Ik was during a drought period, and he had very limited communication abilities.

 This type of error pervades the book.
 Tainter takes the weakest arguments of his opponents, and he has many opponents, and dismisses them with nonsensical rebuttals.
 His definition of what a "complex" society is fluctuates throughout the book.
-His argument that single events (earthquakes, epidemics) are not an explanation for collapses is that "fhe fundamental problem is that complex societies routinely withstand catastrophes without collapsing."
+His argument that single events (earthquakes, epidemics) are not an explanation for collapses is that "the fundamental problem is that complex societies routinely withstand catastrophes without collapsing."
 Which is... not an argument.
 Some earthquakes are bigger than others!

 Tainter engages in cliodynamics at its most middling, while dismissing everyone who came before for doing the same.
 He can't resist being cute, either.
 He gives theories names ("The Runaway Train model may be a variant of the Dinosaur model, but it has its own distinct characteristics.") only to never mention them again.
 He is asking interesting questions — he is correct in noting the collapse of complex societies is far more interesting and neglected than their rise.
 But his answers are underreasoned and unproductive.

 Finally, for Gwern, "diminishing marginal returns to modern tech/science began sometime in the late 1800s/early 1900s"?
 I can't think of any definition of those words which makes sense.
 Someone please explain.

+### Math

+That machine learning course had a great reading list, and I did a lot of reading from it.
+There have been times in my life when I've down a lot of technical math reading, but all long ago.
+After a couple of days struggling through Williams and Rasmussen's book on gaussian processes for hours a day, I remembered: I hate this.
+Reading math textbooks and papers should not be called reading.

+I love reading, and I'm a "fast" reader.
+This is not reading.
+Higher-level math books require you to understand each. word. and cache previous theorems and equations with a numerical description so you can refer back to them intuitively, then immediately proceed to the next step of the proof or whatever, which sometimes builds up to a great denoument and sometimes just leaves you back where you began.
+I have a good math brain, but none of the patience.
+Sheldon Axler:

+> You cannot expect to read mathematics the way you read a novel.
+If you zip through a page in less than an hour, you are probably going too fast.
+When you encounter the phrase “as you should verify”, you should indeed do the verification, which will usually require some writing on your part.
+When steps are left out, you need to supply the missing pieces.
+You should ponder and internalize each definition.
+For each theorem, you should seek examples to show why each hypothesis is necessary

+Thanks, Sheldon.
+I might be done with higher math.

 ## Links